Is Quinta da Regaleira Still Worth Visiting? Honest Review & Alternatives in Sintra | Lisbon Couples Photographer

 Instead of quiet exploration, you may find yourself:

-For many visitors, this doesn’t ruin the visit, but it does make it very different from what they’ve imagined.
+For many visitors, this doesn’t ruin the visit, but it does make it very different from what they’ve imagined so keep that in mind to avoid any disappointments.

 Is Quinta da Regaleira Romantic?